tomoya55/thumbs_up/README.markdown

 This plugin started as an adaptation / update of vote\_fu for use with Rails 3.
 It adds some speed, removes some cruft, and is adapted for use with ActiveRecord / Arel in Rails 3.
 It maintains the awesomeness of the original vote\_fu.

+Some of the integer vote type changes are borrowed from http://github.com/kandadaboggu/vote_fu and on this fork most areas outside the changes are untested.

 Installation
 ============